Skip to content

 mutates consumes an extra value

-Specifying a mutates attribute, i.e. defining a mutation function, makes the assembly function consume one more value deeper into the stack than the declared return values.
+Specifying the mutates attribute, i.e. defining a mutation function, makes the assembly function consume one additional value deeper in the stack than the declared return values.
 Consider the following example:

 asm(-> 1 0) extends mutates fun loadRef(self: Slice): Cell { LDREF }

-There, LDREF instruction produces two stack entries: a Cell and a modified Slice in that order, with the Slice pushed on top of the stack.
-Then, the arrangement -> 1 0 inverses those values, making the Cell sit on top of the stack.
+Here, the LDREF instruction produces two stack entries: a Cell and a modified Slice, in that order, with the Slice pushed on top of the stack.
+Then, the arrangement -> 1 0 inverts those values, making the Cell sit on top of the stack.

-Finally, the mutates attribute makes the function consume the deepest value on the stack, i.e. Slice, and assign it to self, while returning the Cell value to the caller.
+Finally, the mutates attribute makes the function consume the deepest value on the stack, i.e. Slice, and assigns it to self, while returning the Cell value to the caller.

-Overall, mutates attribute can be useful in some cases, but you must stay vigilant when using it with assembly functions.
+Overall, the mutates attribute can be useful in some cases, but you must remain vigilant when using it with assembly functions.

 Don’t rely on initial stack values

 The TVM places a couple of values onto its stack upon initialization, and those values are based on the event that caused the transaction.
-In other languages you might’ve had to rely on their order and types, while in Tact the parsing is done for you.
-Thus, in Tact these initial stack values are different from what’s described in TON Docs.
+In other languages, you might need to rely on their order and types, while in Tact the parsing is done for you.
+Thus, in Tact, these initial stack values are different from what’s described in TON Docs.

 Debugging

-The number of values the stack has at any given time is called the depth, and it’s accessible via the DEPTH instruction.
-It’s quite handy for seeing the number of values before and after calling the assembly functions you’re debugging, and can be used within asm logic.
+The number of values the stack has at any given time is called the depth, and it is accessible via the DEPTH instruction.
+It’s quite handy for seeing the number of values before and after calling the assembly functions you’re debugging, and it can be used within asm logic.

 asm fun depth(): Int { DEPTH }

-To see both the stack depth and the values on it, there’s a function in the Core library of Tact: dumpStack().
-It’s great for keeping track of the stack while debugging, although it’s computationally expensive and only prints values, not returns them, so use it sparingly and only when testing.
+To see both the stack depth and the values on it, there is a function in the Core library of Tact: dumpStack().
+It’s useful for keeping track of the stack while debugging, although it is computationally expensive and only prints values instead of returning them.
+Therefore, use it sparingly and only during testing.

 Read more about debugging Tact contracts on the dedicated page: Debugging.